 As an alternative to personalizing the subject line, you can use the introduction greeting to address the email recipient.
 If you think that adding the recipients name to the subject line is overdone, you can try this email personalization method as it presents a nice introductory part of a more deeply personalized email, where you can use other data you have on the recipient.

 Personalizing the email copy is very important, because it is the main part of your email and it directly affects your click-through rate.
 You should personalize in line with the context of the goals of your email campaign.
 Stay on point and be concise in terms of what action you want the recipient to take.
 Captivate their attention and quickly enforce it with a clearly focused target.

-Images, GIFs, videos and other types of visual content makes it easier for you to present the content in your email and are more effective in grabbing the attention of the email recipient.
+Images, GIFs, videos, and other types of visual content make it easier for you to present the content in your email and are more effective in grabbing the attention of the email recipient.